 In certain states, real estate businesses must purchase workers’ compensation insurance through a monopolistic state fund.
 Those states are:

 If you purchase workers’ comp through a monopolistic state fund, it probably won't include employer’s liability insurance.
 However, you can buy stop gap coverage from a private insurer to gain this protection.

 Even office workers are at risk for an injury.
 They could slip on a wet floor or trip over a power cord.
 If an employee is injured on the job, it could lead to an insurance claim and a rise in your premiums.

-Whether you are a real estate agent or broker or a commercial landlord, you can mitigate risk by providing safety training and eliminating hazards such as loose rugs, clutter, and dim lighting.
-Taking these steps could reduce workplace injuries along with insurance rates.
+Business owners can mitigate risks by providing safety training and eliminating hazards such as loose rugs, clutter, and dim lighting.
+Taking these steps could reduce workplace injuries and help keep your insurance rates low.

 While workers’ compensation insurance protects your employees and to some extent your business, it does not provide complete protection.
 Accidents can happen in any real estate profession.
 Other policies to consider include:

 Business owner's policy (BOP): This policy combines general liability insurance with commercial property insurance, typically at a lower rate than if the policies were purchased separately.

 Commercial auto insurance: This policy covers business-owned vehicles.
 It typically pays for accidents and damages related to theft, weather, and vandalism.